 - Investors should consider incorporating a much wider range of strategies and assets as part of their core investment strategy.

-- Alternative investing is misunderstood.
-Gaining access to investments that tend to behave differently is an approach that almost everyone should employ, and many alternative strategies are now available to a broad range of individuals.
+- The notion of "alternative" investing is often misunderstood.
+Gaining access to different types of investments is an approach that almost everyone should employ, and many strategies are now available to a broad range of individuals.